Korean nationalism: North Korea

 The flag of North Korea.
 This flag was incorporated as the new flag of North Korea after 1948.
 Its design was created and given to North Korea by the Soviet Union.
 It is used as a symbol of its state nationalism.

 In North Korea, ethnic nationalism was incorporated as part of the state-sponsored ideology of Juche.
 Korea scholar Brian Reynolds Myers argues in his 2010 book The Cleanest Race: How North Koreans See Themselves and Why It Matters that the North Korean ideology of a purest race arose from 20th century Japanese fascism.
 Japanese collaborators are said to have introduced the notion of racial unity in an effort to assert that Japanese and Koreans came from the same racial stock.
 After Japan relinquished control of Korea, Myers argues, the theory was subsequently adjusted to promote the idea of a pure Korean ethnicity.
 Myers said in 2011 that North Koreans generally believe that their (North Korean) state and the "Korean ethnicity" (민족, minjok) are analogous due to the work of propaganda.

-Thanks in part to decades of skillful propaganda, North Koreans generally equate the race with their state, so that ethno-nationalism and state-loyalty are mutually enforcing.
-In this respect North Korea enjoys an important advantage over its rival, for in the Republic of Korea ethnonationalism militates against support for a state that is perceived as having betrayed the race.
+According to North Korea analyst Fyodor Tertitskiy, however, North Korean propaganda has "never asserted that Koreans are biologically superior" and that in fact, "such a statement was always directly condemned by Kim Jong Il".
+Instead, "the greatness of the Korean people lies solely in their leader.
+Koreans are great because they are led by Kim Il Sung, not for any other reason".
+He also notes that North Korea gives very little weight to racial and nationalist element in its propaganda compared to the cult of personality around its leaders.